microsoft/adaptivecards-templates/private-templates-service/README.md

 2. Switch to the desired branch.
 The latest build is on `dev`.

-3. Set the below environment variables to the desired values.
+3. Set the below environment variables to the desired values in the terminal being used to run the app.

 ```
 ACMS_DB_CONNECTION // Mongo database connection string